 Gabriel Dawe b.
-1973 STUDIO IN DALLAS, TX Gabriel Dawe’s installations of multicolored thread engage the eye and challenge our perception of space.
+1973 STUDIO IN DALLAS, TX Read this interview’s transcript Gabriel Dawe’s installations of multicolored thread engage the eye and challenge our perception of space.
 At first, you may think you see a full spectrum of projected light: a rainbow of saturated hues shimmering on the walls and the floor.
-But as you approach, you begin to...more
+But as you...more

 Gabriel Dawe – Hanging by a Thread: The Installation of Plexus No. 27 Gabriel Dawe installs his colorful work, Plexus No. 27, at Crystal Bridges....more

 Ghost of a Dream Adam Eckstrom and Lauren Was b.
 1974 | 1977 STUDIO IN BROOKLYN, NY What do you want from life, and how do you hope to achieve it?
 Artists Adam Eckstrom and Lauren Was, working in collaboration as Ghost of a Dream, use lottery tickets, romance novels, and other collaged materials in...more